 Females only breed every 2 or sometimes every 3 years, and give birth from 4 to 25 live snakes in August to September in late summer to early fall.
 The clutch size is proportional to the size of the female.
 It's common for female prairie rattlesnakes to give birth at communal dens.

-Instead they have a a small button on the end of the tail and will only be able to rattle after they have shed twice.
-The young snakes are quite capable to fend for themselves immediately, requiring no parental care.
+Instead, they have a small button on the end of the tail and will only be able to rattle after they have shed twice.
+The young snakes are quite capable of fending for themselves immediately, requiring no parental care.